failsafe-go/failsafe-go.dev/index.md

 Order does matter when composing policies.
 See the [policy composition][policy-composition] overview for more details.

-### Mixed Result Types
+### Shared Policies

-Common policies with `any` result type can be mixed with policies that handle specific result types:
+Shared policies with `any` result type can be mixed with policies that handle specific result types:

 ```go
 retryPolicy := retrypolicy.NewWithDefaults[Connection]()